Runa Laila: Career

 In 1966, Laila made her breakthrough in the Pakistani film industry with the song Unki Nazron Sey Mohabbat Ka Jo Paigham Mila for the Urdu film Hum Dono.
 She used to perform on PTV.
 In PTV, she had a show called Bazm E Laila.
 She started appearing on the Zia Mohyuddin Show (1972–74) and later sang songs for films in the 1970s such as the film Umrao Jaan Ada (1972).

 Laila moved to Bangladesh along with her family in 1974.
 Her first Bengali song was O Amar Jibon Shathi for the film Jibon Shathi (1976), composed by Satya Saha.
 Shortly after had her first concert in India in 1974 in Mumbai.
 She started in Bollywood with director Jaidev, whom she met in Delhi, got her the chance to play at the inauguration of Doordarshan.
 She first worked with the music composer Kalyanji-Anandji for the title song of a film called Ek Se Badhkar Ek (1976).
 She gained popularity in India with the songs O Mera Babu Chail Chabila and Dama Dam Mast Qalandar.
 In 1974, she recorded Shaadher Lau in Kolkata.
 Laila's name has been written on the Guinness World Records for recording 30 songs within 3 days.
 In 1982, she won Golden Disk Award as her album Superuna composed by Bappi Lahiri was sold over 1 lakh copies on the first day of its release.

 In October 2009, Laila released Kala Sha Kala, a collection of Punjabi wedding songs, in India.
 In 2012, Laila served as a judge on the show Sur Kshetra, an Indian television contest show for amateur singers.
 She described her relationship with fellow judge Asha Bhosle as that of sisters.
 In 2014, she collaborated with Sabina Yasmin on a song for a television play "Dalchhut Projapoti", the first time they worked on a song together.
-Laila has sung in seventeen languages including her native Bengali, Hindi, Urdu, Punjabi, Sindhi, Tamil, Pashto, Baluchi, Arabic, Persian, Malay, Nepalese, Japanese, Italian, Spanish, French and English.
+Laila has sung in seventeen languages including her native Bengali, Hindi, Urdu, Punjabi, Sindhi, Gujarati, Pashto, Baluchi, Arabic, Persian, Malay, Nepalese, Japanese, Italian, Spanish, French and English.

 Personal life

 Laila has been married three times.
-She first married Khawaja Javed Kaiser, secondly a Swiss citizen named Ron Daniel and then actor Alamgir.
-She has a daughter Tani.
+She first married Khawaja Javed Kaiser, secondly a Swiss businessman Ron Daniel Pilnik and then actor Alamgir.
+In April 1996, a Dhaka court temporarily restrained Pilnik from entering Laila's house until her suit for a permanent injunction alleging he refused to marry on according to Islamic rules and that he abused her.
+Pilink later became Dubai based entrepreneur and investor.

+With Khawaja Javed Kaiser, Laila has a daughter Tani Kaiser.
 Her grandson Zain Islam had been selected for the Arsenal progression center in 2012 when he was eight.
-Her other grandson Aaron Islam is also there.
+Her other grandson Aaron Islam is a guitarist and singer.